 "Go forth, and say unto this people, thus saith the Lord—Wo be unto this people, for I have seen their abominations, and their wickedness, and their whoredoms; and except they repent I will visit them in mine anger ...
 I will deliver them into the hands of their enemies; yea, and they shall be brought into bondage; and they shall be afflicted by the hand of their enemies." ...
 Thus saith the Lord, and thus hath he commanded me.
 Mosiah 11:20, 21, 25

-God singled out Abinadi and commanded him to inform the people of their eventual bondage and destruction if they did not repent.
-The destruction would be much more pronounced upon the Nephites in that they would cease to be a people separate from the Lamanites.
+God singled out Abinadi, commanding him to inform the people of Noah of their eventual bondage and destruction if they did not repent.
+The destruction pronounced upon the Nephites, and all of their supporting ethnicities resulted in their erasure or ethnic cleansing unless they repented.

 The prophecy had multiple meanings and levels of fulfillment since it would take generations for complete fulfillment.
-Suffice it to say, it was not a pleasant thing for the people of Zeniff, the people of King Noah to hear.
+Abinadi's words did not please the people of Zeniff, the people of King Noah to hear.

 Abinadi taught many profound truths to the Zeniffites before his demise.
-He taught them the true purpose of the Law of Moses, which is to point the adherents towards their coming Lord and Messiah.
+He taught them the true purpose of the Law of Moses, pointing adherents towards their coming Lord and Messiah.
 He taught them the nature of God.
 He taught them about Christ by name.

 Back to the Old Ways

-Christ is the God of the world and His principles are the same from the beginning.
 Abinadi's message includes such teachings as Christ ruling as the embodiment of Jehovah, which caused quite a stir among the priest of King Noah who apparently had no such religious concept.

-Abinadi had the audacity to say that God would make an atoning sacrifice for all mankind!
-To the priest of his day, Abinadi sounded insane!
-Teaching that God should make such an atonement was akin to promoting human sacrifice, which apparently was not a place to where the Zeniffites had devolved.
+Abinadi had the audacity to say that God would make an atoning sacrifice for all mankind.
+To the priest of his day, Abinadi sounded insane.
+Teaching that God should make such an atonement promoted human sacrifice, a view to which the Zeniffites had not devolved.

-The priests could not conceive of a sacrifice that was more than the shedding of the blood of animals to honor the traditions of religious practices handed down from Moses.
-These people could not see that those ancient rites were a type or shadow of the sacrifice Christ would make--nor could they without revelation from God.
+The priests could not conceive of a sacrifice more than the shedding of the blood of animals to honor the traditions of religious practices handed down from Moses.
+These people could not see that those ancient rites represented a type or shadow of the sacrifice Christ would make, nor could they without revelation from God.

-After counseling with his priest, accusing Abinadi of apostasy provided the best legal grounds King Noah could use to justify his poor treatment of Abinadi was apostasy--the very thing of which Abinadi accused the Zeniffites!
+After counseling with his priest, accusing Abinadi of apostasy provided the best legal ground King Noah could use to justify his poor treatment of Abinadi, the very thing of which Abinadi accused the Zeniffites.

-Not because he wanted salvation for the people did he want the words recalled, but because he wanted Abinadi to take back his words that they would all be destroyed if they did not repent did King Noah accuse Abinadi!
+Not because he wanted salvation for the people did he want the words recalled, but because he wanted Abinadi to take back his words concerning their destruction if they did not repent, did King Noah accuse Abinadi.

 Repent, or change from sin to virtue again.
 The Zeniffites had once prospered in righteousness under a righteous King Zeniff, the first leader of their city-states.
-Abinadi called them back to the old ways; but King Noah did not enjoin him in this effort--quite the opposite.
+Abinadi called them back to the old ways; but King Noah did not enjoin him in this effort, quite the opposite.

-Abinadi acted in a dual role when presenting his revelations to the people as do many prophets.
-He was Elias and shadow/type of Christ.
+Abinadi acted in a dual role when presenting his revelations to the people as do many prophets, as an Elias and shadow/type of Christ.
 He heralded Christ's coming and his life testified of Him.

 Christ's Opening Statements

-When certain leaders of the Jews asked Him for a sign toward the conclusion of His mortal ministry to prove His claims, Jesus told them that the sign of Jonas would be given to them as a witness.
-The sign of Jonah (or Jonas) eluded to the three days He would spend in the tomb juxtaposed the three days in the belly of a fish that Jonas experienced, which constitutes another shadow/type of Christ's life!.
+When certain leaders of the Jews asked Him for a sign toward the conclusion of His mortal ministry to prove His claims, Jesus told them the sign of Jonas as a witness.
+The sign of Jonah (or Jonas) eluded to the three days He'd spent in the tomb juxtaposed the three days in the belly of a fish Jonah experienced, which constitutes another shadow/type of Christ's life.

-At least the Ninevehites listened!
-Those repentant souls of Nineveh will stand as a witness against the children of Israel because they listened when a mere man as a messenger of God approached them as opposed to the Jews of Christ's day who would not listen when a God approached them!
+At least the Ninevehites listened.
+Those repentant souls of Nineveh will stand as a witness against the children of Israel because they listened when a mere man as a messenger of God approached them as opposed to the Jews of Christ's day who would not listen when God approached them.